 Perhaps you’ve planned a great digital campaign with a powerful story and dynamite creative.
 But just before you hit send, guidelines change and it just doesn’t feel like it reflects the current situation.

 Maybe you run programs for kids and recommendations around mask-wearing change – now your campaign photos don’t reflect reality.
 We know how hard it is for many charities to get approvals through multiple levels, and making changes last minute is not ideal, but putting out an appeal that doesn’t fit the current narrative is even less so.
 So, what can you do to mitigate the last-minuteness of it all?

 Talk about contingency plans with your team and leadership ahead of time.
 Discuss possible scenarios and get some variable copy and photos approved just in case – “If X happens, our messaging is Y.” And examine what you’ve learned about your organization and your donors since March.
 Recent research has given us a general view of giving trends, but what’s true of your supporters?

 What’s worse than sending out an appeal that doesn’t reflect what’s going on in the world?
 Not knowing you’re doing so!
 Keeping glued to the news is not the most fun these days.
 Believe me, I get it.
 But in this climate, it’s absolutely critical that you’ve got a good idea of what’s going on in your community and how that can potentially affect your donors and your fundraising.

 It’s been a weird year – to say the least.
 But the research coming out about how donors have responded to the charities they love is truly inspiring.
 And if we all keep the above tips in mind, I think we’re in for an incredible year-end giving season!

-Do you have any other great tips for year-end campaigns this year?
+Do you have any other great tips for digital year-end campaigns this year?
 Or have you learned some new information about your donors during this unprecedented time that will help you plan for the future?
 I want to hear about it!
 Drop me an email or comment below.